Jim Lovell: Other awards and accomplishments

 The Gemini 6 and 7 crews were awarded the Harmon International Trophy for 1966 in a ceremony at the White House.
 Lovell received a second Harmon International Trophy in 1967 when he and Aldrin were selected for their Gemini 12 flight.
-The Apollo 8 crew won the Robert J. Collier Trophy for 1968, and President Richard Nixon awarded them the Dr. Robert H. Goddard Memorial Trophy in 1969, which Lovell accepted on behalf of the crew.
-The General Thomas D. White USAF Space Trophy is normally awarded to Air Force personnel, but an exception was made to include Lovell, and the Apollo 8 crew were awarded the 1968 trophy.
+The Apollo 8 crew won the Robert J. Collier Trophy for 1968.
+President Richard Nixon awarded them the Dr. Robert H. Goddard Memorial Trophy in 1969, which Lovell accepted on behalf of the crew.
+The General Thomas D. White USAF Space Trophy is normally awarded to Air Force personnel, but an exception was made to include Lovell so that the entire Apollo 8 crew were awarded the 1968 trophy.
 Lovell was awarded a third Harmon International Trophy in 1969 for his role in the Apollo 8 mission.
 The Apollo 8 crew was also awarded the American Institute of Aeronautics and Astronautics (AIAA) Haley Astronautics Award for 1970, and were named Time Magazine Men of the Year in 1968.
 The Apollo 7, 8, 9, and 10 crews were awarded the National Academy of Television Arts and Sciences Special Trustees Award for 1969.

 Lovell was one of ten Gemini astronauts inducted into the International Space Hall of Fame in 1982, and, along with the other 12 Gemini astronauts, Lovell was inducted into the second U.S. Astronaut Hall of Fame class in 1993.

 At a parade attended by 500,000 people, Lovell was conferred Chicago's medal of merit.
 The Apollo 13 crew was awarded the City of New York Gold Medal, but Lovell had already received it for the Apollo 8 mission.
 In lieu of a second medal, the mayor gifted him a crystal paperweight that he "invented for the occasion".
 He was also awarded the 1970 City of Houston Medal for Valor for the mission.
 He was awarded his second Haley Astronautics Award for his role on Apollo 13.

 Lovell was featured on the cover of Time magazine on January 3, 1969, and April 27, 1970, and on the cover of Life magazine on April 24, 1970.

 Lovell was a recipient of the University of Wisconsin's Distinguished Alumni Service Award in 1970.
 In his acceptance speech he emphasized the use of words over "rock throwing" to help attain political goals.
 He was awarded an honorary doctor of science degree at Western Michigan University's summer commencement exercises in 1970.
 He was also awarded an honorary doctor of laws degree at William Paterson College's commencement exercises in 1974.
+Lovell was also granted an honorary doctor of science degree from University of Wisconsin–Madison, his original alma mater, speaking at the December 2016 commencement.